Male Reproductive System

-- To produce, maintain and transport sperm (the male reproductive cells) and protective fluid (semen)
+- They produce, maintain and transport sperm (the male reproductive cells) and semen (the protective fluid around sperm).

-- To discharge sperm within the female reproductive tract
+- They discharge sperm into the female reproductive tract.

-- To produce and secrete male sex hormones
+- They produce and secrete male sex hormones.

 What are the external male reproductive structures?

-Most of the male reproductive system is located outside of the man’s abdominal cavity or pelvis.
-The external structures of the male reproductive system are the penis, the scrotum and the testicles.
+Most of the male reproductive system is located outside of your abdominal cavity or pelvis.
+The external parts of the male reproductive system include the penis, the scrotum and the testicles.

-The body of the penis is cylindrical in shape and consists of three internal chambers.
-These chambers are made up of special, sponge-like erectile tissue.
-This tissue contains thousands of large spaces that fill with blood when the man is sexually aroused.
-As the penis fills with blood, it becomes rigid and erect, which allows for penetration during sexual intercourse.
-The skin of the penis is loose and elastic to allow for changes in penis size during an erection.
+- The body or shaft: Shaped like a tube or cylinder, the body of the penis is made up of three internal chambers.
+Inside these chambers there’s a special, sponge-like erectile tissue that contains thousands of large spaces that fill with blood when you’re sexually aroused.
+As the penis fills with blood, it becomes rigid and erect, which allows for penetration during sex.
+The skin of the penis is loose and elastic, allowing for changes in penis size during an erection.

-Scrotum — The scrotum is the loose pouch-like sac of skin that hangs behind the penis.
-It contains the testicles (also called testes), as well as many nerves and blood vessels.
-The scrotum has a protective function and acts as a climate control system for the testes.
+The scrotum is the loose pouch-like sac of skin that hangs behind the penis.
+It holds the testicles (also called testes), as well as many nerves and blood vessels.
+The scrotum protects your testes, as well as providing a sort of climate control system.
 For normal sperm development, the testes must be at a temperature slightly cooler than the body temperature.
 Special muscles in the wall of the scrotum allow it to contract (tighten) and relax, moving the testicles closer to the body for warmth and protection or farther away from the body to cool the temperature.

-Epididymis — The epididymis is a long, coiled tube that rests on the backside of each testicle.
-It functions in the carrying and storage of the sperm cells that are produced in the testes.
-It also is the job of the epididymis to bring the sperm to maturity, since the sperm that emerge from the testes are immature and incapable of fertilization.
+The epididymis is a long, coiled tube that rests on the backside of each testicle.
+It carries and stores sperm cells that are created in the testes.
+It’s also the job of the epididymis to bring the sperm to maturity — the sperm that emerge from the testes are immature and incapable of fertilization.
 During sexual arousal, contractions force the sperm into the vas deferens.

 What are the internal male reproductive organs?

-- Ejaculatory ducts — These are formed by the fusion of the vas deferens and the seminal vesicles.
+- Ejaculatory ducts: These ducts are formed by the fusion of the vas deferens and the seminal vesicles.
 The ejaculatory ducts empty into the urethra.

-- Urethra — The urethra is the tube that carries urine from the bladder to outside of the body.
-In males, it has the additional function of expelling (ejaculating) semen when the man reaches orgasm.
+- Urethra: The urethra is the tube that carries urine from the bladder to outside of your body.
+In males, it has the additional function of expelling (ejaculating) semen when you reach orgasm.
 When the penis is erect during sex, the flow of urine is blocked from the urethra, allowing only semen to be ejaculated at orgasm.

-- Seminal vesicles — The seminal vesicles are sac-like pouches that attach to the vas deferens near the base of the bladder.
-The seminal vesicles produce a sugar-rich fluid (fructose) that provides sperm with a source of energy and helps with the sperms’ motility (ability to move).
-The fluid of the seminal vesicles makes up most of the volume of a man’s ejaculatory fluid, or ejaculate.
+- Seminal vesicles: The seminal vesicles are sac-like pouches that attach to the vas deferens near the base of the bladder.
+The seminal vesicles make a sugar-rich fluid (fructose) that provides sperm with a source of energy and helps with the sperms’ ability to move (motility).
+The fluid of the seminal vesicles makes up most of the volume of your ejaculatory fluid, or ejaculate.

-- Prostate gland — The prostate gland is a walnut-sized structure that is located below the urinary bladder in front of the rectum.
+- Prostate gland: The prostate gland is a walnut-sized structure that’s located below the urinary bladder in front of the rectum.
 The prostate gland contributes additional fluid to the ejaculate.
 Prostate fluids also help to nourish the sperm.
 The urethra, which carries the ejaculate to be expelled during orgasm, runs through the center of the prostate gland.

 Menopause is a term used to describe the end of a woman's normal menstrual function.
-Female menopause is marked by changes in hormone production.
-The testes, unlike the ovaries, do not lose the ability to make hormones.
+In women, this is marked by changes in hormone production.
+One of the biggest changes for a woman after menopause is that she can no longer have children.
+The testes, unlike the ovaries, don't lose the ability to make hormones.
 If a man is healthy, he may be able to make sperm well into his 80s or longer.

-On the other hand, subtle changes in the function of the testes may occur as early as 45 to 50 years of age, and more dramatically after the age of 70.
-For many men, hormone production may remain normal into old age, while others may have declining hormone production earlier on, sometimes as a result of an illness, such as diabetes.
+On the other hand, subtle changes in the function of the testes can happen as early as 45 to 50 years of age, and more dramatically after the age of 70.
+For many men, hormone production may remain normal into old age, while others may have declining hormone production earlier on.
+This can sometimes be a result of an illness, such as diabetes.

-Whether decreasing testicular function contributes to such symptoms as fatigue, weakness, depression or impotence often remains uncertain.
+It’s unclear whether decreasing testicular function contributes to symptoms like fatigue, weakness, depression or impotence.

 Can "male menopause" be treated?

-If testosterone levels are low, hormone replacement therapy may help relieve symptoms, such as the loss of interest in sex, depression, and fatigue.
+If your testosterone levels are low, hormone replacement therapy may help relieve symptoms, such as the loss of interest in sex, depression and fatigue.
 However, replacing male hormones can make prostate cancer worse, and may make atherosclerosis (hardening of the arteries) worse, also.